PVHC Logo

 Aquatic physical therapy is a treatment option for patients of all ages.

-Conditions most often referred include patients with:
+Conditions most often referred to include patients with:

 • Advanced or severe arthritis

-• Chronic spinal, muscle or joint pain
+• Chronic spinal, muscle, or joint pain

 • Fibromyalgia

-• Deconditioning following prolonged illness, severe trauma or major surgery
+• Deconditioning following prolonged illness, severe trauma, or major surgery

 • Failed land-based rehabilitation